 I am an exchange student and do not pay tuition fees to Queen Mary; can I still apply?

-No, however this policy may change in the future.
 If you are an exchange student interested in the internship option, please write to email@example.com.
 We will then discuss with you your individual circumstances.

 How do I apply?

 Apply online - search for the correct programme here.

 Following your initial application to Queen Mary, Arcadia will then forward you a link to the Internship Placement Questionnaire, through which you will provide them with details of your placement preferences.